 You don’t need an SEO program to help you optimize your blog post, but it will massively reduce your research time.
 For example, SurferSEO includes a BRIEF section listing topics and questions you need to cover.

 It also lists words that need to appear in your blog, as well as where they need to appear.
 For example, the algorithm might say you need to mention the focus keyword every 150 words.
 Or that the word bike should occur at least 24 times in your blog article.
-Knowing this helps you to build out your post outline.
+Knowing this helps you to draft your blog post outline.

 4: Create a blog outline